aloretocornidez/school-notes/notes/spring-2024/574-computer-aided-design/notes.md

 Data components that data passes through that determine what happens to your data.

-Examples of some basic datapath components: Verilog code demo. #TODO: Code shall be posted by Dr. Adegbija.
+Examples of some basic datapath components: Verilog code demo.
+Code shall be posted by Dr. Adegbija.

 - 2x4 decoder
 - 4-bit register